- My NYPL

 This site provides access to four databases (Voyages, Estimates, Images, and African Names) with "information on almost 35,000 slaving voyages that forcibly embarked over 10 million Africans for transport to the Americas between 1514 and 1866.
 Records of the voyages have been found in archives and libraries throughout the Atlantic world.
 They provide information about vessels, enslaved peoples, slave traders and owners, and trading routes.

-Subjects: History; Genealogy; History of North America; United States History; African American Studies; Latin American Studies; Statistics
+Subjects: Genealogy; United States History; World History; African American Studies; Latin American Studies; Statistics

 Dates of Coverage: 1514-1866